Khas people: History

-Medieval history in Uttarakhand-Nepal
+Medieval history in Nepal and Uttarakhand

 Khasas are believed to have arrived in the western reaches of Nepal at the beginning of first-millennium B.C. or middle of first-millennium A.D. from the north-west.
 The earliest linguistic evidences related to Nepali language also substantiates the linguistic intrusion of an Indo-Aryan speaking Khasa tribe from the West or Northwest Himalayas into Central Himalayas at the present day regions of Western Nepal.
 It is likely that they absorbed people from different ethnic groups during this immigration.
 They had extensively populated the mountainous regions of Uttarakhand and they had entirely dominated the inner Himalayan belt up to Nepal.
 Previously, Khashas had strongly established themselves from Afghanistan to Nepal from ancient period and as per internal evidences, they managed the village level theocratic republics like Gram-Rajya and Mandals under various local clans and identities.

 The ruling Katyuri dynasty (700-1065 CE) of Kumaon who were of Khas origin, was one of the ruling houses of Joshimath that claimed the sovereignty over other Gram Rajyas of the entire territory.
 The Katyuris ruled from Joshimath in the Alaknanda Valley and later they shifted their capital to Baijnath.
 They have also been connected to the medieval Khasa Malla kingdom.
 The Khasa kings of West Nepal-Uttarakhand formed the famous Malla Kingdom, which ruled Humla from the eleventh century before collapsing and splintering into local chiefdoms during the fourteenth century.
 In the initial phase, majority of Khas people became Brahmins and others became Kshatriyas.